Building Ruby CLIs with OptionParser

 Introduction

 Every Ruby script that accepts user input from the command line needs a way to handle arguments like -f filename or --verbose.
-Ruby’s standard library ships with OptionParser, a powerful and user-friendly tool for this exact purpose.
+Building Ruby command-line tools starts with OptionParser, a standard library class that ships with Ruby and handles argument parsing cleanly.

 OptionParser handles the boring parts for you.
 It automatically generates help text, coerces arguments into the right types, and raises helpful error messages when something goes wrong.
 This guide walks you through everything you need to build a polished CLI in Ruby.